 As Atalanta placed her foot back on the ground and made to take off toward the palace, she stepped on the hem of her dress and stumbled.
 Her ingrained balance ensured that she did not fall, but before she could recover, the waist-high beast grabbed a handful of her long, freshly combed hair and yanked.

 Hair ripped away from her scalp and something in her neck popped, making her gasp in pain.
-With its free hand, the beast grabbed her ankle and upended her.
-She caught herself with her hands and tried to whip her body around to take the creature’s legs out from under it with her own, but it snatched her hair at the crown and tightened an arm around her neck.
+With its free hand, the beast grabbed her ankle and toppled her.
+She planted her hands in the earth as she fell, saving her head and chest from impact.
+She tried to whip her legs around to take the creature’s out from under it, but it snatched her hair at the crown and tightened an arm around her neck.
 She struggled on the ground, her feet kicking up grass as she tried to stand and free herself.
 She clawed at the beast’s arms with her nails, raking bloody lines in the flesh.
-She tried to jab it in an eye, but the heads parted and danced away from her fingers.
+She jabbed at its eyes over her shoulder, but the heads parted and danced away from her fingers.
 She put her hands on the ground and tried to push herself upright, but the creature was too strong, and its flexed bicep was cutting off her air.
 Her vision was slipping, her lungs screaming.

 “Sleep, little elfling,” said the creature, both mouths speaking in unison so that the words echoed in her ears as she slipped into darkness.